 The concept of employee experience is ubiquitous when it comes to discussions about the digital workplace.
 As we’ve been told, employee experience is important to pay attention to, will be the cause of organizational downfall if it’s ignored, and employee experience strategy is heralded by all as the most important thing we should all be focusing on if we hope to achieve long-term business success.

 But how do we make it better?
-Specifically, what kinds of digital workplace improvements can be made to that will support success in the future of work?
+Specifically, what kinds of digital transformation can we enact to support success in the future of work?
 There are actually quite a few things that can be done, but let’s start with four that will have a huge impact and can be accomplished pretty quickly and easily…

 Employees are happiest when they have time to focus on the high-value work they were hired to do.
 Unfortunately, the digital workplace doesn’t always support that objective.
-As a result of the well-intentioned trend to provide employees with an array of purpose-built apps to meet every need, information workers switch windows an average of 373 times per day.
+As a result of the well-intentioned trend to provide employees with an array of digital workplace solutions designed to meet every need, information workers switch windows an average of 373 times per day.
 That’s a lot of context switching and it has a seriously negative impact - once derailed from a task, it’s takes employees more than 23 minutes to get back on track.

 The simple fact is, employees need help simplifying the work day, particularly when it comes to eliminating the number of steps it takes to complete routine tasks.
 There are several ways this can be accomplished.